Children's Hospital Colorado

 About the Brachial Plexus Center

-Our Brachial Plexus Center offers a multidisciplinary care approach, meaning a team of specialists from several areas of medicine work together to treat your child’s brachial plexus injury or condition.
+Our Brachial Plexus Center offers a multidisciplinary care approach, meaning a team of specialists work together to treat your child’s brachial plexus injury or condition.
 Our services include:

 Treatment for brachial plexus injury begins as soon as your child is diagnosed, and care continues through childhood and into adulthood.
-We treat various conditions, including:
+We treat many conditions, including:

 • Brachial plexus birth palsy